by Tom Hutchinson, Chief Analyst, Cabot Dividend Investor and Cabot Income Advisor

 Multiple studies have shown the world to be operating at an infrastructure deficit of anywhere between $30 trillion and $70 trillion over the next 20 years.
 The World Economic Forum’s Positive Infrastructure Report finds that the world faces a global infrastructure deficit of $2 trillion per year over the next 20 years.

-Brookfield Infrastructure Partners is a global infrastructure Master Limited Partnership (MLP) based in Bermuda that owns infrastructure assets all over the world.
+Brookfield Infrastructure Partners (BIP) is a global infrastructure Master Limited Partnership (MLP) based in Bermuda that owns infrastructure assets all over the world.
 The company is a rare gem that offers both defensive earnings and strong growth.
 Infrastructure is just coming into vogue for investors as the issue is becoming well known.
-Even President Biden has made it an issue.

 Its assets include toll roads in South America, ports in Europe, railroads in Australia and natural gas midstream assets in North America.
 Brookfield was early to the party and was able to hand-pick some of the very best assets.
 The results speak for themselves.
-The stock has returned an average of more than 12% per year over the last 10 years.
+The stock has returned an average of more than 10% per year over the last 10 years (with dividends reinvested).

 But the future could be even better!
 Analysts expect earnings over the next five years to be significantly higher than the last five.
-As a Master Limited Partnership, BIP pays out most of its profits in the form of distribution, and yields more (currently 5.8%) than most regular dividend payers.
+As a Master Limited Partnership, BIP pays out most of its profits in the form of distributions and yields more (currently 5.4%) than most regular dividend payers.

 AbbVie (ABBV)